godspeedsystems/gs-documentation/docs/saarthi/features/concurrent-file-reads.md

 # Multi File Reads

 :::warning Experimental Feature
-Concurrent file reads is an experimental feature that allows Saarthi to read multiple files simultaneously in a single request.
+Multi File reads or Concurrent file reads is an experimental feature that allows Saarthi to read multiple files simultaneously in a single request.
 This feature is under active development and may change significantly in future releases.
 :::

 This feature dramatically improves your workflow by allowing Saarthi to gather context from multiple files in a single conversation turn, rather than asking to read files one by one.
 Instead of waiting through multiple back-and-forth exchanges, Saarthi can understand your entire project structure much faster.